 Thank you for signing up to follow our blog!
-Be sure to check your SPAM folder for your confirmation—-sometimes it ends up there.
+Be sure to check your SPAM folder for your confirmation email—-sometimes it ends up there.
+Then be sure to click the response button!
 We don’t want you to miss a week 🙂

 Joy (Occupational Therapist), Cara (Speech Therapist), and Joi (Special Education Teacher) all work at a center based school serving students who have significant intellectual disabilities.
 Our school also has a pre-k program that serves students both with and without developmental delays.
 We look for ways to provide multi-sensory learning experiences to enable our students with special needs to improve their literacy, fine motor and communication skills.
 As kids are kids after all, we know that in order to sustain their attention we must first engage their interest.
 We feel that our approach is successful with our students and hope we inspire you to think outside of the box too!